-IBM and Wasabi Technologies are collaborating to drive data innovation across hybrid cloud environments.
+IBM partners with Wasabi to power data insights across hybrid cloud environments

 This collaboration aims to allow enterprises to run applications across any environment – on-premises, in the cloud or at the edge – and help enable users to cost efficiently access and utilize key business data and analytics in real time.